Old Quebec City: a journey into history and culture

 Old Quebec at Place d'Armes

-For us, the old town of Quebec City is a fascinating place full of history and charm, which we were able to discover again and again on our travels.
-As tour guide and studied cultural historian in the field of American history Quebec is a special treasure for me.
-Invited by the Quebec Tourism Board, we were able to – as a travel blogger – delve deeply into the historical details of this city.
+For us, Old Quebec City is a fascinating place full of history and charm, which we have been able to rediscover again and again on our travels.
+As a tour guide and a graduate in cultural history specializing in American history, Quebec is a special treasure for me.
+Invited by the Quebec Tourism Board, we were able to— as a travel blogger – delve deeply into the historical details of this city.
 Together we explored the narrow cobblestone streets and the impressive city walls, which are reminiscent of the colonial era.

 UNESCO World Heritage Site Quebec